audreylikeschicken/audreylikeschicken/README.md

 - 🔭 I’m currently working on **a stock market predictor using NLP**

 - 🌱 I’m currently learning **Machine Learning 🧠**

+- 👯 I’m looking to collaborate on innovative projects

 - 📫 How to reach me **areng@umich.edu**